Demantoid: Appearance

 Demantoid is the green variety of andradite garnet, so demantoids are always primarily green (by definition), but the exact shade ranges from a very strong yellowish green to nearly the color of a fine emerald.
 Some stones have a brownish cast, which is due to iron.
 Its dispersion (0.057) is unusually high, and this is often visible as "fire" (rainbow-coloured flashes of light), although in some cases the stone's green body colour can render this effect less noticeable.
 Their luster is adamantine.
 Demantoid also has a high refractive index of 1.80 to 1.89.

 Demantoids are generally small, with finished stones generally under 1 carat and stones over 2 carat are rare.
 Stones over 3 carat are very rare.

 Stones with more intense green coloration are generally highly valued, but lighter stones of yellowish green display substantially more fire.
-The choice of stone color or fire can therefore be a matter of personal preference, with some preferring the more yellowish-green stones to the green stones.
+The choice of stone color or fire can therefore be a matter of personal preference, with some preferring the more yellowish-green stones to the spring green stones.